magento/magento2-functional-testing-framework/docs/backward-incompatible-changes.md

 **Details**:

 The `helper` allows test writers to solve advanced requirements beyond what MFTF offers out of the box.
-See [custom-helpers](./docs/custom-helpers.md) for more information on usage.

 Here is an example of using `helper` in place of `executeSelenium` to achieve same workflow.